dsoageofheroes/soloscuro-archive/docs/dsl-lua-c-interface.md

 When starting the game the following occurs:
 1) Run MAS 99 (master file 99 initializes the GPL Game State.)
 2) If loading from a save file, load the GPL state from there.
-3) When loading an area clear the local state and then load MAS XX (where XX is the region code.) to initialize the area states.
+3) When loading an area, clear the local state and then load MAS XX (where XX is the region code.) to initialize the area states.

 #UI and libds Interface